-The experience of the United States and the findings of its highest court were that it is in fact impossible to carry out a policy of 'separate but equal'.
+The experience of the United States and the findings of its highest court were that it is in fact impossible to carry out a pelicy of 'separate but equal'.
 The policies of apartheid do not even pretend to seek to embody 'separate but equal'.
-Quite unabashedly they are intended to be separate and unequal.
-Just note the grossly unfair distribution of land between black and white or the unequal government expenditure on black and white education.
+Quite unapashedly they are intended to be separate and unequal.
+Just note the grossly unfair distribution of laid between black and white or the unequal government expenditure on black and white education.

 I could multiply the examples.
-Apartheid, the policy of your government, is thus shown yet again to be unbiblical, unchristian, immoral and evil in its very nature.
+Apartheid, the policy